andreaskoch/dotman/README.md

 	    whatif    Enable the dry-run mode.
 Only print out what would happen.

 	Arguments:
-	    filter    You can add a module filter expression to all commands.
+	    filter    You can add a module filter expression to the import, list, changes and deploy commands.

 	Contribute: https://github.com/andreaskoch/dotman